-document was prepared to disclose the potential This consequences that may environmental result from implementation of various management and development alternatives at Devils Tower National Monument.
-Also, it documents the steps used by the National Park Service (NPS) in the process of preparing a general management plan (GMP) and development concept plan (DCP).
-The process is intended to address issues or problems identified by the public, the NPS, and other government Agencies.
-Chapter III of this document identifies the NPS preferred alternative and proposed plan.
+This plan sets forth the basic management philosophy for Devils Tower National Monument and provides strategies for addressing issues and achieving identified management objectives.
+This document also discloses the potential environmental consequences that may result from implementation of various management and development alternatives at Devils Tower National Monument.
+It documents the process used by the National Park Service (NPS) in preparing a general management plan (GMP) and development concept plan (DCP) including issue identification.
+Chapter II identifies the alternatives developed to resolve the issues and the NPS preferred alternative and proposed plan.